rebelsky/sams-assorted-musings-reflections/prereg-2021F.md

 [19] The number of older colleagues seems to be decreasing.

-[20] I'm working on "late-career dead wood".
+[20] I'm working on being "late-career dead wood".

 [21] Yes, I know, I could look it up.
 But I'm not sure where.
 The PHE-100 courses have a common description in [the College